 Percutaneous nephrolithotomy may be done before, after, or instead of other treatments.
-If you need this procedure, your doctor will discuss its risks and possible complications.
+If you need this procedure, your healthcare provider will discuss its risks and possible complications.
 You will be told how to prepare.
-And you will be told about anesthesia that will keep you pain-free during treatment.
+And you will be told about medicine (anesthesia) that will keep you pain-free during treatment.

 Percutaneous nephrolithotomy removes larger stones through a small incision in your side.
 Your doctor places a viewing tube through your incision.
 The stone is sighted, shattered with a special device if needed, and removed.
 Afterward, you’ll briefly have a small soft tube in your incision.
 This tube carries urine away from your kidney and out of your body.